| Time to reveal a few secrets that veteran players know and use to their

 are often called "back doors", but the point is that no one

+can get INTO a tunnel except through the "front door".
 Before you start building, mark the entrance to a tunnel as an "avoid"

 sector on the Computer menu, then try to plot a course into the tunnel